magdalenaolczakalvarez/credit-risk-classification/README.md

 PLEASE NOTE (Create a Logistic Regression Model with the Original Data

-Predict a Logistic Regression Model with Resampled Training Data ) - Due to not covering this part in class, instructor Mr. Elis removed this part of the assignment.
+Predict a Logistic Regression Model with Resampled Training Data ) - Due to not covering this part in class, instructor Mr. Ellis removed this part of the assignment.

 Write a Credit Risk Analysis Report